 All new students taking twelve or more credits are required to participate in the Orientation program offered prior to the Fall semester.
+Students may be excused from participation in Orientation by permission of the Dean of Student Affairs.
+The Orientation Fee will be charged regardless of attendance.
+Students will be given opportunities to familiarize themselves with

-Students will be given opportunities to familiarize themselves with College personnel, facilities, academic essentials, and student life opportunities.
+College personnel, facilities, academic essentials, and student life opportunities.
 Students who enroll second semester are not required to participate in Orientation.
 All new students are required to take the Standard Bible Content test.
 They may participate in an upcoming Orientation if they so desire.